xlbrto/xlbrto/README.md

 <div align="center">
-My personal site includes my portfolio, alternative ways of getting in touch with me, link to my blog and a small section called "MySpace" just as a homage to the beginnings (because why not?). <br>
+My personal site includes, albeit small, my portfolio, alternative ways of getting in touch with me and a link to my blog.
+Among other random things.<br>

 <br>
 Built with:<br>